-The Department mailed the Notice to Respondent's last known home address and the Notice was delivered and picked up at a postal facility on October 2, 2023.
-The Administrative Actions and Appeals Service Group of the Department's Federal Student Aid forwarded the Notice to the Office of Hearings and Appeals on October 3, 2023.
+The Department mailed the Notice to Respondent's last known home address and the Notice was delivered on October 3, 2023.
+The Administrative Actions and Appeals Service Group of the Department's Federal Student Aid forwarded the Notice to the Office of Hearings and Appeals on October 14, 2023.
 Respondent has not responded to the Notice.
-The 30 days from receipt provided for in 2 C.F.R. § 180.820 to respond to the Notice having expired, the official record is closed as of November 6, 2023.
+The 30 days from receipt provided for in 2 C.F.R. § 180.820 to respond to the Notice having expired, the official record is closed as of November 7, 2023.